 Another twig cracked and Soturi flipped his head around when he turned he noticed a dark figure sitting himself down in the foliage.
 When he did he started twisting his hands around a brown figure and a cutting sound echoed from where he was.
 A knife.
 He was slicing into the flesh of Ayza, he saw her intricate patterns and her small, fragile frame.

-Soturi bolted through the woods so that the aura of human left him.
+Soturi bolted through the woods so that the aura of death faded and left him.
 He didn’t know how long he’d run when finally the sky burst with colors as the sun set.
 But as the sun set, the temperature set as well.